Oluwa-Temmy/-pinvest_test/pinvestigate/docs/track.md

 -Installed nvm for windows, node.js, and npm
-[Done] Include javascript to signup file to put name of entry inside of entrybox -Fix csrf token in sign up page
+[Done] Include javascript to signup file to put name of entry inside of entrybox [Fixed]Fix csrf token in sign up page
--Fix submit not submitting
+[Fixed]Fix submit not submitting
+[Note] Links are now fixed, make sure to remove comma so that it only applies to that certain element